humansis/backend/README.md

 - `clean` : Delete your database, create a new one, migrate migrations, load fixtures, start the cron service and clean cache of import CSV
 - `cron-launch` : Start the cron service

-#### Git Hooks

-Just after installation, don't forget to set your hook directory in order to enable the custom hooks (pre-commit and pre-push):

-`git config core.hooksPath hooks`

 #### Useful Commands

 - `php bin/console r:c:c` : clear cache files created for the import process of households